ValgulNecron/kasuki/readme.md

     - [ ] When everything else is finished change how the text is display to support localisation.
     - [ ] Clean the code. - In progress
     - [X] Find a name for the bot.
 Found one kasuki. if you have any better don't hesitate to recommend.
-    - [x] Add a bdd for some stuff prob sqllite but not sure.
+    - [x] Add a bdd for some stuff prob sqlite but not sure.
 Added SQLLite db.

 - Anime submodule:
     - [X] Finish comparison function. - V1 done.